bevyengine/bevy-website/content/news/2020-08-10-introducing-bevy/index.md

 ### Documentation

-Bevy's APIs are still very unstable, so I haven't spent much time documenting anything yet.
-[The Bevy Book](https://bevyengine.org/learn/book/introduction/) is still small and the [Rust API Docs](https://docs.rs/bevy) have plenty of gaps.
+Bevy's APIs are still quite unstable, so documentation is spotty.
+[The Bevy Book](https://bevyengine.org/learn/book/welcome/) only covers relatively mature areas of the engine and the [Rust API Docs](https://docs.rs/bevy) have plenty of gaps.
 In general I subscribe to the idea of "documentation proportional to stability".
 As features stabilize and design patterns emerge, we will increase efforts in both of those areas.

 ## Join the Bevy!